Comparison of Nakagami-m, Rayleigh, and Rician Fading Models

 6. Summary

-Rayleigh fading models severe NLOS conditions, Rician fading captures environments with a dominant LOS component, and Nakagami-m provides a flexible and powerful framework that generalizes both.
+Rayleigh fading models severe NLOS conditions, Rician fading captures environments with a dominant LOS component, and Nakagami-m provides a flexible framework that can approximate both by varying the shape parameter \(m\).